Black Lamb and Grey Falcon: Reception

-It made the Random House Modern Library list of the best 100 non-fiction books of the 20th century.
+The book appeared at No. 18 on National Review's Best Non-Fiction Books of the 20th century.
+It is No. 38 on the Random House Modern Library list of the best 100 non-fiction books of the 20th century.

-American writer Larry McMurtry says in an essay that "there are only a few great travel books.
+American writer Larry McMurtry wrote in a 2005 essay that "there are only a few great travel books.
 Rebecca West's Black Lamb and Grey Falcon is one."
+In 2006, reviewer Geoff Dyer stated that the book was "one of the supreme masterpieces of the 20th century".

-American writer Brian Hall says in his book, The Impossible Country that "after four years of writing...and 1,100 densely packed pages...she succeeded only in representing the Serb viewpoint."
+American writer Brian Hall wrote in his book, The Impossible Country, that "after four years of writing...and 1,100 densely packed pages...she succeeded only in representing the Serb viewpoint".